 In this fast-paced world many people suffer from information overload, and understanding how to write a bio that gets read is more important now than ever.
 Lately, I have been coaching social media personalities as well as artists on how to write a bio, so I decided to share my writing tips with you.

 The days are gone when we only relied on our boring resumes to emphasize our achievements.
 Unlike a resume, a bio is less formal.
 This gives you the opportunity to share your story, build trust and make a positive connection with the reader.
-Your bio should explain who you are, what you do, add a dash of your personality, and then leave the reader with confidence in you.
+Your bio should explain who you are, what you do, use relevant hashtags, add a dash of your personality, and then leave the reader with confidence in you.

 Whether you are an artist, designer, writer, or entrepreneur, a good bio is an important part of your promotional material.